-"Businesses like RB have a responsibility beyond results and our larger role is to do more for the world.
+RB CEO Rakesh Kapoor said: “Businesses like RB have a responsibility beyond results and our larger role is to do more for the world.

-We want to make a difference by providing innovative solutions for healthier lives and happier homes.
-And our growing partnership with Save the Children will go some way to creating lasting improvements in the health and hygiene of vulnerable children and families globally.
+"We want to make a difference by providing innovative solutions for healthier lives and happier homes.
+Our growing partnership with Save the Children will go some way to creating lasting improvements in the health and hygiene of vulnerable children and families globally.

-Together, we want to help stop diarrhoea being one of the biggest causes of death in children.
-This is ambitious – but we believe that with the knowledge and strength of our partnership, it is achievable.”
+"Together, we want to help stop diarrhoea being one of the biggest causes of death in children.
+This is ambitious but we believe that with the knowledge and strength of our partnership, it is achievable.”

 Already, RB has developed two innovative new hygiene and sanitation products to help combat diarrhoea: a low-cost multi-purpose antibacterial soap that can be used for hands, clothes, surfaces and bathing, and a 'toilet powder' to improve hygiene in pit latrines.
 RB will reinvest all revenue from these products into fighting diarrhoea.